-If access to the CIMT WhatsApp group becomes compromised (e.g., due to poor network connectivity at the College), the CIMT will initially meet in the Principal's study.
+If access to the CIMT WhatsApp group becomes compromised (e.g., due to poor network connectivity at the College), the CIMT will initially meet in the Head of College's study.

-The Incident Team Leader will be the Head of the Senior School or the Deputy Head Academic.

-The Principal or Head of College will be the College Spokesperson and only he may speak to the media.
+The Incident Team Leader will be the Head of the Senior School or the Deputy Head Academic of College will be the College Spokesperson and only he may speak to the media.